-When I was living in Silicon Valley, whenever our social group had a potluck, Pascal, my dearest French girlfriend, arrived with fabulous French main and dessert dishes made from scratch.
+When I was living in Silicon Valley, whenever our social group had a potluck, Pascale, my dearest French girlfriend, arrived with fabulous French main and dessert dishes made from scratch.
 There was never a leftover to take home at the end.
-Pascal is one of those home cooks who doesn’t measure or compromise ingredients and always creates masterpieces.
+Pascale is one of those home cooks who doesn’t measure or compromise ingredients and always creates masterpieces.
 When I ask for recipes, she has to document from memory and e-mail them to me.
 She has a magic touch.
 I can never make it the way she does.
-This is a very simple yet tasty recipe I learned from Pascal, with a little twist of mine, using less cream.
+This is a very simple ande yet very tasty dauphinoise recipe I learned from Pascale.
+To use less cream, I replaced part of the cram with plain water.

-4 large red potatoes, peeled and sliced no thicker than 1/8” slices
+• 4 large red potatoes, peeled and sliced no thicker than 4mm/ 1/8” slices

-- In an oven-safe casserole dish (I used 9”L x 5”W x 3”D Pyrex) add 1 Tbsp heavy cream.
+◊ In an oven-safe casserole dish add 1 Tbsp heavy cream.